 Add the fruit slices, spices, sugar, juices, and cider to the crockpot and stir to combine.
 Cook for 2 to 3 hours before serving hot mulled wassail in mugs and garnish with orange slices and cinnamon sticks.

 If it’s late on Christmas Eve and you don’t have time to use the crockpot, you can add everything to a large pot and cook over medium-low heat for 30 to 45 minutes.

 This recipe makes a big batch, but it’s really easy to freeze if you have leftovers!

 Allow the liquid to cool in the crockpot to room temperature then add it to freezer bags, squeezing out as much excess air as possible.

-Lay the freezer bags flat on a baking sheet and place in the freezer until frozen.
+Lay the freezer bags flat on a baking sheet and place them in the freezer until frozen.
 Remove from the baking sheet and store for up to 3 months.

 Thaw in a bowl in the refrigerator and reheat in the crockpot, microwave, or on the stove.